The 35 Most Iconic Short Stories of All Time

-These six quietly haunting stories span the globe and center on people who’ve been dealt losses through war, poverty, or displacement.
-Each character (a landmine worker, a nurse, and a factory worker among them) long for connection, for a place where they belong.
-Their particularities make these stories immersive while the underlying emotions are universal.
-For a totally different yet equally satisfying experience, try the best nonfiction books of all time.
+The Mountain‘s six quietly haunting stories span the globe and center on people who’ve been dealt losses through war, poverty or displacement.
+Each character—a landmine worker, a nurse and a factory worker—long for connection, for a place where they belong.
+Their particularities make these stories immersive, while the underlying emotions are universal.
+Want a totally different yet equally satisfying experience?
+Pick up a nonfiction book next.

 The Ghosts of Other Immigrants by Maija Mäkinen

 Some days, it feels like the world is getting smaller.
 Technology helps us communicate with far-flung family members at lightning speed.
 Airplanes shuttle hundreds of thousands of people between continents every day.
 But then, of course, there are times when the world feels too big—especially when you’re missing a faraway home.
 In Maija Mäkinen’s debut short story collection, the author explores the stories of immigrants.
 Immigrants who are missing family and friends.
 Immigrants grappling with the loss of mother tongues.
 Immigrants craving comfort food that’s tricky to make in a supermarket full of foreign ingredients.
 In beautiful, lyrical sentences, she captures what it means to be yourself in a new place.

 Dearborn by Ghassan Zeineddine

 For readers who are not part of the Arab American community, Dearborn offers a charming, eye-opening look at the identities, generational conflicts, humor and heart of their fellow Americans.
 And for Arab Americans, Dearborn might well feel like coming home.
 Omar El Akkad, author of Such Strange Paradise, praises the 10 tragicomic stories for capturing “a vital, underspoken aspect of the Arab American experience, that sense of being not quite from the place you love and not quite loved by the place you’re from.”